hyperhq/docs.hyper.sh-hyper/Reference/CLI/service_rm.md

     Usage:	hyper service rm [OPTIONS] service [service...]

-    Remove one or more services
+    Remove one or more service

     --help             Print usage
     --keep             Keep the service container